 If you are experiencing any of the effects of clonazepam addiction, don’t wait to get treatment.
-Call 1-888-744-0069 to discuss your recovery options today.
+Call for free at to discuss your recovery options today.
 Calls are confidential and advisors are available 24 hours a day, 7 days a week.

 Treatment for clonazepam addiction can take place in a residential or inpatient recovery facility or as part of an outpatient treatment program, but it will always begin with detoxification.
 Detox involves getting rid of all of the clonazepam in your body, and it is a necessary step in the treatment process.

-Professional supervised detox programs will help manage withdrawal effects that may include:
+Professional, supervised sedative detox programs will help manage withdrawal effects that may include:

 - Rebound anxiety.

 - Sensory overload.